charbel-2/ML-Lab---Physics-informed-Transformer/README.md

 While all scripts can run on CPU, execution may be frustratingly slow.
 For faster training, a GPU is highly recommended.
 To run the paper's examples, we used a laptop equipped with a Nvidia RTX 4080 GPU.
 You can follow the official [CUDA documentation](https://docs.nvidia.com/cuda/index.html) for the installation guide of the cuda-toolkit on your Windows or Linux PC.

-# Robot control requirements
+# Robot controller

-The work was tested on a Franka Emika Panda, using [ROS2 Humble](https://docs.ros.org/en/humble/index.html) on [Ubuntu 22.04](https://releases.ubuntu.com/jammy/).
+The work was tested on a Franka Emika Panda, using [ROS2 Humble](https://docs.ros.org/en/humble/index.html) on [Ubuntu 22.04](https://releases.ubuntu.com/jammy/), and in simulation using [MuJoCo3.2.0](https://mujoco.org/).
+The robot is controlled using a Cartesian impedance controller, expecting as input the desired Cartesian position (xₜ, yₜ, zₜ).

+## Simulation Environment and Control

+## Real Robot Control